 On a recent reporting trip to Russia for PRI’s “The World,” Julia travelled to Sochi, Russia’s southern-most city and upcoming host of the 2014 Winter Olympics.
 Sochi is Europe’s biggest construction site right now, with Xanadu-like ice-palaces going up right on the Black Sea.

 All the construction — including billions of dollars of infrastructure — is good news for the Russian state and shoring up its presence in the Caucasus.
 It’s not necessarily good news for the locals.
 Julia interviewed a Sochi resident, Alexei Kravets, who’s been in a stand-off with authorities about the fate of the home he built by the Black Sea.

 Kravets’s court case to save his home has been standing in the way of a new railway complex.
 Construction workers have been throwing rocks through his windows, scraping his walls with backhoes, and hauling away his storage units.
-Kravets has been confronting them on film:
+Kravets has taken to confronting them on film.

 It’s a dramatic example of big vs. small, but this type of conflict often happens in the face of massive development.
 Edward Tenner says beyond just governments or private developers, we all need to think more carefully about the costs and benefits of building big.

 “Bigness is a strategy that just about always fails, unless it succeeds.
 Or you could say it always succeeds except when it fails.
 And there really is no one way that you can regard it.
 You have to see it as a very powerful, easy-to-misuse, but also tempting way to go about things in life,” he says.

 - Julia Barton produced another great story from 99% Invisible about the Unsung Icons of Soviet Design.
 An all-time fav.

 - More audio from the Russian protest Julia attended on her own podcast, DTFD.